American Indian patrol in Minneapolis credited with saving buildings during protests

 As the street patrols wound down last weekend, neighbors showed their appreciation.
 Librarians at the Franklin Library had a mural of the AIM flag painted on its boarded doors.
 The Native American Community Clinic had scrawled "Thank you AIM" on its window boards that were coming down.

-“This could have been Lake Street,” Goze observed.
-“Now we can build up rather than rebuild.”
+"This could have been Lake Street," Goze said.
+"Now we can build up rather than rebuild."

 "I'm in awe of what they did," added Will Delaney, co-chairman of the Franklin Area Business Association.
 "All of us were dealing with a lot of challenges at that time.
 To pull the patrol together and keep watch on Franklin Avenue … I'm really appreciative.''

-The AIM patrols also were in the Lake Street area, they said, guarding the Division of Indian Work and Migizi Communication, the one building they were not able to save.
+The AIM patrols also were in the Lake Street area, they said, guarding the Division of Indian Work and Migizi Communications, the one building they were not able to save.

 Rice gestured to a building of connected storefronts, noting that "if one of these buildings had gone up in fire, we'd have lost the whole place."